mogenius/docs/mogenius/docs/introduction.md

 # Introduction

 ## Welcome to mogenius documentation
 At mogenius, our mission is to give you a platform at hand that makes building and running any application in the cloud as easy as possible.
-We give our best to make mogenius a self-explanatory experience but some things might need a further read.
+We give our best to make mogenius a self-explanatory experience but some things might need some reference.
 Therefore we created this documentation in which we aim to answer the most questions around mogenius.

 ## Table of contents
 - Introduction